Heckler & Koch MP7: Ammunition

 The MP7's specially designed armor piercing (AP) high-velocity rounds consist of either copper-plated solid steel (DM11), alloy-plated steel jacket (DM21) or copper-alloy-jacketed lead core projectiles (Fiocchi FMJ ZP).
 Standard AP high-velocity DM11 (Ultimate Combat) round with a 2.0-g (31 gr) projectile has a muzzle velocity of 720 m/s (2,362 ft/s) and a muzzle energy of 506 J (373 ft-lb).
 The DM11 round penetrates the NATO CRISAT target (20 layers of Kevlar with 1.6 mm titanium backing) at 200 m.
 The round has a small diameter, allowing for redoubling penetration capability and high capacity in a very small magazine.

 VBR of Belgium produces a 4.6×30mm two-part controlled-fragmenting projectile that is claimed to increase the content of the permanent wound cavity and double the chance to hit a vital organ.

 Heckler & Koch claims that the CPS Black Tip ammunition made by Fiocchi has a muzzle energy of approximately 525 J, which would be comparable to 9×19mm Parabellum rounds.

 Accessories

 The MP7 features a full-length, top-mounted Picatinny rail that comes as standard with folding fore and rear iron sights attached.
 When the sights are folded flat, they resemble Patridge style open sights.
 Folded up, they feature aperture sights.
 The sights can easily be removed by loosening a single screw and lifting them off.
-It can fit additional rails on the sides of the barrel, which allow it to mount commercial optical sights (telescopic and red dot sights), laser aiming modules (LAM), and tactical flashlights.
-It can also accept a suppressor, and its tailor-made suppressor does not interfere with its accuracy or rate of fire.
+Besides iron sights, other optics such as a red dot sight or a scope can also be mounted on the top picatinny rail. the MP7 is also usually fitted with additional rails on both sides of the barrel, which allows the MP7 to be mounted with other accessories such us a laser aiming module (LAM), tactical flashlights, and more, without obscuring the view while aiming.
+The MP7 can also accept a suppressor, and its tailor-made suppressor does not interfere with its accuracy or rate of fire.